Xeais/Mapper/README.md

 ## Usage
 Just open "index.html".

-This works smoothly, because this app only uses HTML, CSS and JavaScript, hence no web server is needed.
-Furthermore, there are no dependencies (not even jQuery!).
+This works smoothly, because this app only uses **HTML, CSS and JavaScript**, hence no web server is needed.
+Furthermore, there are no dependencies (**not even jQuery!**).
 ## Code Relations
 The main handler is "editor.js".
 It initializes and manages the whole user interaction in the editor area.
 The options menu has also quite some functionality in store, therefore a seperate file called "options.js" handles it. "importHelper.js", not even 100 lines of code, should be quite self-explanatory. "tiles.js" is similar - it is a [JSON](https://www.w3schools.com/js/js_json_intro.asp)-file.
-Finally, "storage.js" is a wrapper for [HTML Web Storage](https://www.w3schools.com/html/html5_webstorage.asp) aka "localStorage".
+Finally, "storage.js" is a wrapper for [**HTML Web Storage**](https://www.w3schools.com/html/html5_webstorage.asp) aka "localStorage".

 ```
                    tiles.js